awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 1. Choose the check mark in a circle symbol and then choose **Update**\.

-## \[PCI\.ES\.1\] Amazon Elasticsearch Service domains should be in a VPC<a name="pcidss-es-1"></a>
+## \[PCI\.ES\.1\] Elasticsearch domains should be in a VPC<a name="pcidss-es-1"></a>

 **Severity: ** Critical

-**Resource: ** Amazon ES domain
+**Resource type: ** `AWS::Elasticsearch::Domain`

 **AWS Config rule: ** [https://docs.aws.amazon.com/config/latest/developerguide/elasticsearch-in-vpc-only.html](https://docs.aws.amazon.com/config/latest/developerguide/elasticsearch-in-vpc-only.html)

 **Parameters:** None

-This control checks whether Amazon Elasticsearch Service domains are in a VPC\.
+This control checks whether Elasticsearch domains are in a VPC\.

 It does not evaluate the VPC subnet routing configuration to determine public reachability\.

 This AWS control also does not check whether the Amazon ES resource\-based policy permits public access by other accounts or external entities\.
-You should ensure that Amazon ES domains are not attached to public subnets\.
+You should ensure that Elasticsearch domains are not attached to public subnets\.
 See [Resource\-based policies](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-ac.html#es-ac-types-resource) in the *Amazon Elasticsearch Service Developer Guide*\.

 You should also ensure that your VPC is configured according to the recommended best practices\.
 See [Security best practices for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-best-practices.html) in the *Amazon VPC User Guide*\.